Courtney Meldrum

 Courtney L. Pugmire Meldrum (born January 31, 1977) is a long-distance runner from the United States, who specializes mainly in the 3000 metres steeplechase.
 She is a former world record holder in this obstacle race, clocking 10:23.47 on June 23, 1996, in Atlanta, Georgia.

+Meldrum won her debut steeplechase at the 1996 USA Outdoor Track and Field Championships after just two weeks of practice in the event.
+She was an All-American for the BYU Cougars track and field team, finishing runner-up in the flat 3000 meters at the 1998 NCAA Division I Outdoor Track and Field Championships.
+She married Jeremy Meldrum, another runner, in February 1998.
+She broke her own American record in 1998.